A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Conclusions

 To date, only a handful of gravitationally lensed supernovae (glSNe) are known.
 We presented an extensive search for glSNe that may have previously been unclassified within four years of observations from the Zwicky Transient Facility (ZTF) public survey.

-We conducted an initial search by crossmatching our transient sample against a catalogue of $\sim$154\,000 known or candidate lens galaxies, compiled from various literature sources, and found a single source coincident within 10\farcs{}.
-This source was spectroscopically classified as a SN~Ia at $z = 0.126$ and therefore was simply in chance alignment with the candidate gravitational lens system.
+We conducted an initial search by crossmatching our transient sample against a catalogue of $\sim$154\,000 known or candidate lens galaxies, compiled from various literature sources, and found three coincident sources within 5\farcs{}.
+All candidates however were likely due to chance alignment with a gravitational lens system.

 Using methods for finding glSNe that have been suggested in the literature (based on simulations), we also conducted a search for transients that were magnified by unknown lenses.
 Following the colour-based method outlined by \cite{quimby--14}, we performed simulations of unlensed SNe to estimate the range of colours produced during their rising phases.
 Transients redder than this limit may be at high redshift and magnified to appear brighter, and are therefore candidate glSNe.
-Applying this method to our ZTF sample, we found 238 candidates.
-Visually inspecting each of these candidates, we rejected any that were clearly not pre-maximum (i.e. rising), leaving 32.
+Applying this method to our ZTF sample, we found 445 candidates.
+Visually inspecting each of these candidates, we rejected any that were clearly not pre-maximum (i.e. rising), leaving 84.
 Fitting each of these light curves, we found they were all consistent with existing templates for unlensed SNe.
 We therefore found no compelling evidence for candidate glSNe based on extremely red colours and bright magnitudes.